fernandoka/Digital-Piano-VHDL-MIDI-Player/README.md

 Due to the before-mentioned features, we can refer to this project as a hardware design of a basic digital piano.

-The android app is named as MySoc, and is aviable to anyone using the GitHub repository that follows: https://github.com/fernandoka/MySoc-Android-app
+The android app is named as MySoc, and is located in the GitHub repository that follows: https://github.com/fernandoka/MySoc-Android-app